 Page Numbering

-- In the contemporary design, all pages throughout the document use arabic numerals; in the traditional design, all pages before the introduction (first page of the body of the report) use lowercase roman numerals.
+- In the contemporary design, all pages throughout the document use arabic numerals; in the traditional design, all pages before the introduction (first page of the body of the ) use lowercase roman numerals.

 - On special pages, such as the title page and page one of the introduction, page numbers are not displayed.